-Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking X applicants?
+Yes No C8A Does your institution make use of SAT, ACT, or SAT Subject Test scores in admission decisions for first-time, first-year, degree-seeking Х applicants?

-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2019.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2020.

 C8A ADMISSION

 C8A Require Recommend Require for Some Consider if Submitted Not Used

-C8A SAT or ACT X
+C8A SAT or ACT Х

 C8A ACT only

 C8A SAT only

 C8A SAT and SAT Subject Tests or

 ACT

 C8A SAT Subject Tests only

-C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2019, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process): COD ACT with writing required
+C8B If your institution will make use of the ACT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020, please indicate which ONE of the following applies: (regardless of whether the writing score will be used in the admissions process):

-COB ACT with whiting required
+C8B ACT with writing required

-ACT with writing recommended ACT with or without writing accepted
+C8B ACT with writing recommended

+C8B ACT with or without writing accepted

-C8B C8B If your institution will make use of the SAT in admission decisions for for Fall 2019 please indicate which ONE of the following applies (regain the admissions process: SAT with Essay component required SAT with Essay component recommended SAT with or without Essay component accepted • -
+C8B If your institution will make use of the SAT in admission decisions for first-time, first-year, degree-seeking applicants for Fall 2020 please indicate which ONE of the following applies (regardless of whether the Essay score will be used in the admissions process:

+C8B SAT with Essay component required

+C8B SAT with Essay component recommended

+C8B SAT with or without Essay component accepted

-C8C C8C Please indicate how your institution will use the SAT or ACT writing of omponent; check a ll that apply: ACT essay
+C8C Please indicate how your institution will use the SAT or ACT writing component; check all that apply:

+C8C SAT essay ACT essay

-- For admission · ACTESSAY
+C8C For admission Х

+C8C For placement

+C8C For advising

+C8C In place of an application essay

+C8C х

+As a validity check on the application essay Х

+No college policy as of now X

+C8C Not using essay component

+C8D In addition, does your institution use applicants' test scores for academic advising?

+- .
+0

+C8D Yes No

+-

+C8E Latest date by which SAT or ACT scores must be re eceived for fall-

+C8E Latest date by which SAT Subjec t Test scores must be received for

+fall-term admission

+C8F If necessary, use this space to clarify your test policies (e.g., if tests are recommended for some students, C8F

+C8G Please indicate which tests your institution uses for placement (e.g., state tests):

+C8G

+C8G

+SAT Subject Tests

+C8G AP CLEP Х

 Х

-For placement For advising

-In place of an application essay

-C8C Х

-As a validity check on the application essay

-No college policy as of now Х

-C8C Not using essay component

-C8D Latest date by which SAT or ACT scores must be received for fall- Latest date by which SAT Subject Test scores must be received for fall- latest date by which SAT Subject Test scores must be received for fall- term admission emic advising?

-C8F C8F If necessary, use this space to clarify your test policies (e.g., if tests a are recommended fo or some students,

-COC Please indicate which tests your institution uses for placement (e.g., state tests e)·

-∍j.
-I

-C8G SAT

-C8G ACT

-C8G SAT Subject Tests

-C8G х

-C8G CLEP X

-C8G Institutional Exam
+Institutional Exam

 C8G State Exam (specify):

+Freshman Profile
-Freshman Profile Provide information for ALL enrolled, degree-seeking, full-time and pa (freshman) students enrolled in Fall 2017, including students who beg

-international students/nonresident aliens, and students admitted under special arrangements.
+Provide information for ALL enrolled, degree-seeking, full-time and part-time, first-time, first-year (freshman) students enrolled in Fall 2018, including students who began studies during summer, international students/nonresident aliens, and students admitted under special arrangements.

-C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2017 who submitted national standardized (SAT/ACT) test scores.
+C9 Percent and number of first-time, first-year (freshman) students enrolled in Fall 2018 who submitted national standardized (SAT/ACT) test scores.
 Include information for ALL enrolled, degree-seeking, first-time, first-year (freshman) students who submitted test scores.
 Do not include partial test scores (e.g., mathematics scores but not critical reading for a category of students) or combine other standardized test results (such as TOEFL) in this item.
 Do not convert SAT scores to ACT scores and vice versa.
 Do convert Old SAT scores to New SAT scores using the College Board's concordance tools and tables (sat.org/concordance).